rohitpawar-tech/drone-imagery-segmentation-tool/README.md

 The solution is intentionally designed to be **simple, interpretable, and practical**, making it suitable for rapid analysis when labeled training data is unavailable.

 ---
+## Overview

+In many drone-imagery workflows, labeled datasets are expensive to create and difficult to maintain across varying geographies, lighting conditions, and sensors.